n-babar/OfTheDay/README.md

 - users can follow and unfollow other users on other user's followers/following list just like you can do you own prrofile's lists
 - Loading screen when loading any feed, in the main feed, users own profile, and on other profiles.
 Fixed a lot of the feed bugs.
 - Have users be redirected to accounts of other users when you click on their profile in the feed
+- Have users be redirected to accounts of other users or their own aaccount you click on profiles in following/followrs lists

 ### TODO - Push to testflight/deploy to app store?????